nodejs/node/doc/api/process.md

 `process.nextTick()` adds `callback` to the "next tick queue".
 This queue is fully drained after the current operation on the JavaScript stack runs to completion and before the event loop is allowed to continue.
-As a result, it's possible to create an infinite loop if one were to recursively call `process.nextTick()`.
+It's possible to create an infinite loop if one were to recursively call `process.nextTick()`.
+See the [Event Loop] guide for more background.

 ```js
 console.log('start');